I mean, what's not to love about it right? Caramel..delicious! Pineapple..delicious! Cake..double delicious!

-So if you've been reading my ramblings on my posts, maybe you noticed that I'm always talking about how hot it is in my place when the heat comes.
-Well it already came.
+So if you've been reading my ramblings in my posts, maybe you noticed that I'm always talking about how hot it is in my place when the heat comes.
+Well, it already came.
 Baking in this heat is not that fun for several reasons.

 If you're living in a hot place, maybe you would want to give this cream cheese frosting a try.
 It's worth it.

 This cake is perfect for get-togethers or when you're feeling a bit fancy.
 I hope you give it a try.
 Enjoy!

 - Devil's food cake with sour cream chocolate frosting

 Caramel Pineapple Cake